The Backup You Have Not Restored Is a Rumor

 DNS Should Not Be a Junk Drawer

-Your domain is infrastructure.
-Please stop treating DNS like a drawer full of old cables.
+Your domain is critical business infrastructure.
+Please stop treating your DNS records like a kitchen drawer full of old charging cables and mystery keys.

 Older Field Note